LaVita-GmbH/syspass-browser-extension/readme.md

-# Syspass Chrome Extension
+# Syspass Browser Extension
-This is a Chrome Extension to access a [Syspass Password Manager](https://github.com/nuxsmin/sysPass).
+This is a Browser Extension to access a [Syspass Password Manager](https://github.com/nuxsmin/sysPass).

+While it was developed for and tested on Chrome, it also works on Firefox.

 Current Features include:
 * Searching for Accounts